Date of Degree

 Copyright 2010 Amanda Rose Reedy

 Reedy, Amanda Rose.
-"Adolescent co-occurring disorders: factors related to mental health problems among substance using adolescents." dissertation, University of Iowa, 2010.
+"Adolescent co-occurring disorders: factors related to mental health problems among substance using adolescents."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.